Key Takeaways

 Compare your finalists using the same three lenses

-• Coverage options: Review available per occurrence and aggregate limits, endorsement availability for Iowa industries like construction and ag services, and whether the insurer offers flexible billing options or digital certificate management.
+• Coverage options: Review available per occurrence and aggregate limits, endorsement availability for Iowa industries like construction and ag services, and whether the insurer offers flexible billing or digital certificate management.

 6. 6